ATFutures/geoplumber/README.md

 Suppose you started an R session from a folder with path `/Users/ruser/`, you will have `/Users/ruser/my_app` on your machine.

-Please note that the folder should be either non-existent (it will then be created by `gp_create()`) or empty.
-If your working directory is an empty directory, you can create a geoplumber app using:
-`geoplumber::gp_create(".")`.

-After running `gp_create()` you might want to use `gp_rstudio("project_name")` to create an RStudio project from R’s command line.
-You could also use RStudio’s default way of creating a project within an existing directory – or just don’t create an RStudio project.

-You can also give geoplumber a path including one ending with a new directory.
-Currently, geoplumber does not do any checks on this but the underlying CRA does.

 You can then build the new project

 ``` r